Amba-Health/view_component-concerns/README.md

 end
 ```

-#### TODO: `WithWrappingRootTag`
+#### TODO: `WithWrappingRoot`

-For components rendering a single root element, we can offer to wrap the render within the `root_tag` so that the component can focus on rendering the content of that root tag.
+For components rendering a single root element, we can offer to wrap the render within the `root` so that the component can focus on rendering the content of that root tag.

 ```rb
 class SingleElementComponent < ViewComponent::Base